Joey-Sisk/Joey-Sisk/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://joeysiskportfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://joeysiskportfolio.netlify.app/)

 - 📫 How to reach me **jjmsisk@gmail.com**